 The Administrative Staff is responsible for the day-to-day operation of the school — finance, enrollment, development, operations, public relations and marketing.
 The administrative staff ensures compliance to governmental and accreditation standards.

-Marketing Director, Cassia Kesler, has worked in marketing and advertising for 15 years, as an account executive, creative director and freelance copywriter.
+Marketing Director, Cassia Kesler, worked in marketing and advertising for 15 years, as an account executive, creative director and freelance copywriter before joining the AWS Admin Team.
 Her children have been attending AWS since 2009, and are currently enrolled in the Grades program.

 Finance, Terri Reece, owner of Reece Bookkeeping Services, LLC, keeps the finances at Alabama Waldorf School under control.
 Her extensive expertise with both people and Quickbooks make her a valuable asset to the Admin team.